steamclock/bluejay/README.md

 ### Services and Characteristics

-In Bluetooth parlance, a Service is a group of attributes, and a Characteristic is an attribute belonging to a category.
-For example, BLE peripherals that can detect heart rates usually have a Service named "Heart Rate" with a UUID of "180D".
+In Bluetooth parlance, a Service is a group of attributes, and a Characteristic is an attribute belonging to a group.
+For example, BLE peripherals that can detect heart rates typically have a Service named "Heart Rate" with a UUID of "180D".
 Inside that Service are Characteristics such as "Body Sensor Location" with a UUID of "2A38", as well as "Heart Rate Measurement" with a UUID of "2A37".

 Many of these Services and Characteristics are standards specified by the Bluetooth SIG organization, and most hardware adopt their specifications.
-For example, most BLE peripherals have the Service "Device Information" with a UUID of "180A", where Characteristics such as firmware version, serial number, and other hardware details can be read and written.
+For example, most BLE peripherals implement the Service "Device Information" which has a UUID of "180A", which is how Characteristics such as firmware version, serial number, and other hardware details can be read.
 Of course, there are many BLE uses not covered by the Bluetooth Core Spec, and custom hardware often have their own unique Services and Characteristics.

 Here is how you can specify Services and Characteristics for use in Bluejay: